The most unique stays in the Hunter Valley

 Unwind in a private boathouse (with an onsite restaurant)

 Designed with peace and privacy front of mind, The Boathouse accommodation at Leaves & Fishes caters to only six couples at one time.
-Overlooking a tranquil lily-filled pond, each of the secluded villas feature their own viewing deck (a perfect perch for some wine and cheese tasting), as well king-sized beds, marble tiling, opulent timber furnishings and stone baths.
+Overlooking a tranquil lily-filled pond, each of the secluded villas feature their own viewing deck (a superb perch for some wine and cheese tasting), as well king-sized beds, marble tiling, opulent timber furnishings and stone baths.
 The onsite restaurant is less than a two-minute walk away – as well as a boutique homewares store – meaning guests can settle in for a relaxing evening.

 Be transported to New Mexico